PlagueVRC/AntiRip/Readme/ADVANCED.md

-This section is intended for users that have already followed the [[Quick Start Guide!|Quick Start Guide!]].
+This section is intended for users that have already followed the [Quick Start Guide!](../#quick-start-guide)

 ## Testing in Unity